Skip to main content

 Upgrade AWS EKS and Azure AKS

-The following procedures can be used to upgrade AWS EKS and Azure AKS to version 1.33 or 1.34.
+The following procedure upgrades AWS EKS or Azure AKS to version 1.33 or 1.34.

 Prerequisites

-• For AWS: Export the required credentials before proceeding.
+• AWS: Export the required credentials before proceeding.

-• For Azure: Execute the az login command to authenticate, if required.
+• Azure: Run az login to authenticate, if required.

 Procedure

-3. Execute the following command to initiate the upgrade process.
-Review the proposed changes carefully before confirming with yes to proceed.
-This operation performs an in-place deployment to update the Kubernetes version without deleting or destroying data.
+2. Initiate the upgrade.
+Review the proposed changes carefully, then confirm with yes to proceed.
+This performs an in-place update of the Kubernetes version without deleting or destroying data.

 bash create.sh